McDoom51/AutoFaceIT/README.md

 - Python 3.x installed (The included bat file will check if Python is installed, and will install it if it's missing)

-## Usage
+## Installation

 1. [Download the package]
-2. Unzip the downloaded folder onto a location of your choicing
+2. Unzip the downloaded folder onto a location of your choicing.
 3. Run Install.bat
-4. That's it, the program is now running actively on your computer
+4. That's it, the program is now running actively on your computer.

+## Uninstallation

+1. Run the Uninstall.bat file.
+2. The script is now uninstalled, and all traces of the script are removed.

 ## Logging